PrisionMike/slowbeast-with-concurrency/README.md

 - Make `-threads-dpor` default.
 - Make history available inside docker.
-- setup unit tests.
+- Setup unit tests.

-## How to build (Dev)

-Run by mounting the pwd in the docker container.
+## Get Started

+Run the `./get-started.sh` script.
+It builds the docker container and runs a container with the current directory mounted.

+## Requirements

+- While docker is not mandatory, it is advised for quick and easy deployment, even for development etc.
+- Refer the Docker image file and the `install-llvmlite.sh` script for replicating a local build.
+The latter is the script run as soon as the image is built and the current drive is mounted.

 ## Docker debug commands